symfony/symfony-docs/book/page_creation.rst

 And while it doesn't do anything yet, ``AcmeTestBundle`` is now ready to be used.

-And as easy as this is, Symfony also provides a command-line interface for generating a basic bundle skeleton:
+And as easy as this is, Symfony2 also provides a command-line interface for generating a basic bundle skeleton:

 .. code-block:: bash